About Gethyn

 “But what was the point?
 Without the backing of a major record label I had a better chance of winning the Euromillions jackpot.

 “At this point in 2018, an actor friend (Ian Bartholomew*) recognised a cohesion running through the songs I'd produced.
 After listening patiently to my moans about the futility of releasing them, he suggested creating a unique context for them; building them into a story that could possibly form the basis of a TV drama.
+A book, even.

 “What happened over the next eighteen months was extraordinary.
 The whole experience became an obsession – and very soon a complete delight.
-To boot, the process of writing was, to my surpise, arousing deep emotional rumblings.
+To boot, the process of writing was, to my surprise, arousing deep emotional rumblings.

 “So ... a simple means to an end developed into a journey that was unplanned but turned into one of the most enjoyable experiences of my life.
 I hope you enjoy reading about Ali and Laura and their beautiful relationship that is tested to the nth degree.
 And no, there's not a dead body in sight.”